google/gapid/gapis/api/templates/README.md

 ## File macros

-GAPID also adds support for emitting multiple files from a single `.tmpl` source using the `file` function.
+AGI also adds support for emitting multiple files from a single `.tmpl` source using the `file` function.
 `file` is identical to `Macro`, but it takes one additional argument for the output file name:

 ```go